Beowulf: A 'superhero story' and its enduring appeal

 But this is the story of Beowulf, a poem once told in timber-framed barns in Anglo-Saxon England, to the raucous noise of the mead-swilling crowd.

-Described by historian and broadcaster Michael Wood as "our nation's greatest gift to the world", the author and the exact date of composition remain a mystery.
+Described by historian and broadcaster Michael Wood as "being at the very root of English literature", the author and the exact date of composition remain a mystery.

 There is only one surviving manuscript, and even that was nearly destroyed in an 18th Century library fire.